3design/gbc/README.md

 ## Quick Guide to Adding Content

 This section will detail how to add content to the website.
+For more detailed information, please read the [Content Management](#content-management) section of this README.

 ### Request to Become a Contributor